Super Lawyers

 • New York, 2019: $100,000 Verdict.
 A woman was T-boned.
 She suffered C4-5 and C5-6 herniations with cervical spondylolisthesis, C6-7 and C7-T1 bulges, internal right shoulder derangement, and tears to his tendons and cartilage.
 The woman alleged that the at-fault driver’s careless operation of her vehicle caused her injuries.
 The woman received a $100,000 verdict.

 • Maryland, 2013: $291,000 Verdict.
-Plaintiff is hit in the rear in stop-and-go traffic in Frederick, Maryland.
-Defendant offered $8,200 citing the degenerative changes in the client’s back.
+The plaintiff was hit in the rear in stop-and-go traffic in Frederick, Maryland.
+The defendant offered $8,200, citing the degenerative changes in the client’s back.
 [Our attorneys handled this case against State Farm.
 You can get more details on this claim here.]

 • 2014, Illinois: $41,608 Verdict.
-Plaintiff, a 28-year-old network consulting engineer was struck on the passenger side while making a left-hand turn.
-Plaintiff declined treatment at the scene, but later sought treatment for neck and back pain.
+Plaintiff, a 28-year-old network consulting engineer, was struck on the passenger side while making a left-hand turn.
+The plaintiff declined treatment at the scene but later sought treatment for neck and back pain.
 An MRI months later revealed a C5-6 herniation.
-Plaintiff received off and on physical therapy for two years.
-Plaintiff filed suit and asked for $80,000 which included $20,633.06 in past medical specials.
+The plaintiff received off-and-on physical therapy for two years.
+The plaintiff filed suit and asked for $80,000, which included $20,633.06 in past medical expenses.
 Plaintiff’s expert testified that the herniation found could have been caused directly by the accident, or was at least an aggravation of a previous degenerative condition.
 The defense disputed Plaintiff’s allegations and contended that the herniation occurred before the accident and was not further aggravated by the collision in question.
 The defense further contended that Plaintiff was entitled to $754 in meds for his initial hospital bill and some brief follow-up treatment, and no more than $5,000 in pain and suffering.
-The jury found Plaintiff’s story a bit more plausible and awarded $16,608 in meds, and $25,000 in pain and suffering, for a total verdict of $41,608.
-The liability carrier in this matter was State Farm.
+The jury found Plaintiff’s story a bit more plausible and awarded $16,608 in medical bills and $25,000 in pain and suffering, for a total verdict of $41,608.
+The liability carrier was State Farm.

 • Get more degenerative disc disease settlements and verdicts cases in Maryland